• Summary

 SPONSOR: Septimo

-TITLE OF BILL: An act to amend the tax law, in relation to enacting the "New York state food rescue tax credit act" PURPOSE OR GENERAL IDEA OF BILL: To create a refundable and transferable state income tax credit that incentivizes food businesses including farms, grocers, restaurants, distributors, and manufacturers to donate surplus food to qualified nonprofit food assistance organizations, thereby reducing waste, fight- ing hunger, and strengthening New York's food security infrastructure.
-SUMMARY OF PROVISIONS: 1.
-Section 1 Establishes the short title: "New York State Food Rescue Tax Credit Act."
-2. Section 2 States legislative findings and intent, recognizing New York's dual crises of food waste and food insecurity, and the need to make donation more financially viable than disposal.
-3. Section 3 Amends Tax Law 210-B by adding a new subdivision creating the Food Rescue Tax Credit for corporate taxpayers. * Provides a credit equal to sixty-five percent (65%) of the fair market value of qualified food donations. *Provides an additional 100% credit for transportation and storage costs related to food donations. *Makes the credit refundable and transferable, ensuring participation by small and mid-sized businesses. *Caps the aggregate, annual statewide credit at $75 million, subject to appropriation.
-4. Section 4 Amends Tax Law 606 to extend an equivalent credit to indi- vidual and pass-through entities (partnerships and S corporations).
-5. Section 5 Requires the Department of Taxation and Finance, in consul- tation with the Department of Agriculture and Markets, to: *Develop standardized reporting tools; *Track donations and credit usage; and *Publish annual reports detailing pounds of food diverted, meals provided, and environmental benefits.
-6. Section 6 Provides that the act shall take effect January 1 following enactment, and apply to taxable years thereafter.
+TITLE OF BILL: An act to amend the tax law and the agriculture and markets law, in relation to enacting the "New York state food rescue tax credit act" PURPOSE OR GENERAL IDEA OF BILL: To create a refundable and transferable state income tax credit that incentivizes food businesses including farms, grocers, restaurants, distributors, and manufacturers to donate surplus food to qualified nonprofit food assistance organizations, thereby reducing waste, fight- ing hunger, and strengthening New York's food security infrastructure.
+SUMMARY OF PROVISIONS: Section one establishes the short title of this act to be known and cited as "New York State Food Rescue Tax Credit Act."
+Section two provides the legislative findings and intent, declaring New York's dual crises of food waste and insecurity, as well as the need to make donations more financially viable than disposal.
+Section three amends section 210-B of the Tax Law, as it relates to franchise tax credits for business corporations, by adding a new subdi- vision 63 which would: *Define "eligible nonprofit food assistance organization," "eligible taxpayer," and "qualified food donation," "good food nutrition stand- ards," and "qualified food donation." *Provide the allowance of credit to be equal to 65% of the fair-market value of a qualified food donation. *Allows for an additional 100% credit for transportation and storage costs related to food donations. *Allows credit to be refundable and transferable to ensure participation by small and mid-sized businesses. *Caps the aggregate, annual statewide credit at $75 million, subject to appropriation. *Directs the Commissioner of Taxation and Finance to adopt rules, regu- lations, and procedures to ensure program integrity and to coordinate with the Department of Agriculture and *Markets to verify the eligibility of nonprofit food recipients and the quality of donated food. *Directs the Department of Taxation to coordinate with the Department of Agriculture and Markets to verify donated food meets safety and quality standards, including a quality certification form to be completed by the receiving eligible food rescue organization or qualified food recovery partner.
+Section four amends section 606 of the Tax Law, as it relates to credits against tax, under Article 22 of Personal Income Tax, by adding a new subsection (www) to create a credit equivalent to the one created in section three and extend eligibility of such credit to individuals, partnerships, and S corporations.
+Section five amends the Agriculture and Markets Law by adding two new sections 29 and 30, to create a statewide food rescue training program and a statewide food rescue data dashboard within the Department of Agriculture and Markets in coordination with the Department of Taxation and Finance.
+Section six would require the Department of Taxation and Finance, in consultation with the Department of Agriculture and Markets, to estab- lish a standardized reporting platform, publish an annual report, and develop outreach and program guidance to inform eligible businesses and organizations of the food rescue tax credit.
+Section seven provides an effective date.
 JUSTIFICATION: New York discards more than four million tons of food each year, a significant portion of which is edible and suitable for donation.
 At the same time, over 11 percent of households and a higher percentage of households with children experience food insecurity.
-Current tax law makes it more financially advantageous to dispose of surplus food than to donate it, especially for small and mid-sized busi- nesses that lack resources to absorb donation logistics costs.
-This bill reverses that incentive by making donation cheaper than disposal, thereby redirecting fresh, nutritious food to New Yorkers in need while supporting local businesses and reducing landfill waste.
-The New York State Food Rescue Tax Credit aligns environmental, econom- ic, and social goals: * For families, it increases access to healthy food. * For businesses, it reduces costs and waste. * For the environment, it reduces methane emissions from landfills one of the state's most cost-effective climate interventions.
-Modeled on Pennsylvania's Neighborhood Assistance Program (NAP) and Charitable Food Program (CFP), which offer a 65% tax credit and return $62 in social benefit for every $1 invested, this credit would position New York as a national leader in sustainable, market-driven hunger solutions.
+Current tax law makes it more financially advantageous to dispose of surplus food than to donate it, especially for small and mid-sized busi- nesses that lack resources to absorb the logistical costs of donating surplus food.
+This bill would reverse that incentive by making donation cheaper than disposal, thereby redirecting fresh, nutritious food to New Yorkers in need while supporting local businesses and reducing landfill waste.
+The New York State Food Rescue Tax Credit aligns environmental, econom- ic, and social goals: *For families, it increases access to healthy food. *For businesses, it reduces costs and waste. *For the environment, it reduces methane emissions caused by food waste in landfills, one of the state's most cost-effective climate inter- ventions.
+Drawing on Pennsylvania's Neighborhood Assistance Program (NAP) and Charitable Food Program, which offer a 65% tax credit and yield $62 in social benefit for every $1 invested, this proposal would position New York as a national leader in sustainable, market-driven hunger solutions.
 With federal SNAP cuts and the risk of government shutdowns threatening food assistance programs, New York must act decisively to ensure food reaches people, not landfills.
 PRIOR LEGISLATIVE HISTORY: New Bill - Introduced in the 2025 Legislative Session.
-FISCAL IMPLICATIONS: The statewide annual cap is set at $75 million, with projected returns exceeding $5 billion in combined food access, environmental, and econom- ic benefits.
+FISCAL IMPLICATIONS: The statewide annual cap is set at $75 million.
 The program is expected to be fiscally neutral or positive due to downstream savings in waste management, emergency food aid, and healthcare costs.
 EFFECTIVE DATE: This act shall take effect January 1 following enactment and apply to taxable years beginning on or after such date.

 Go to top